-With inspiration from an older sibling, (Elsa Jean McTaggart) Miss Irenie Rose entered the gigging world.
-A singer-songwriter from the Isle of Lewis, she is said to have a voice similar to the likes of Joni Mitchell and Joan Baez.
-She has supported both local and touring artists, played festivals across the country, and made multiple radio and television appearances.
+Being inspired by her sister, Elsa, Miss Irenie Rose entered the gigging world.
+A singer-songwriter from the Isle of Lewis, she has supported both local and touring artists, played festivals across the country, and made multiple radio and television appearances.

 Some of the artists she has supported include Nathaniel Rateliff, Pete Roe, Ben Howard, Rachel Sermanni, Rae Morris, Manran, Larkin Poe, John Smith and KAN.

 She was nominated for best newcomer in the Scottish Alternative Music Awards.
-Irenie also reached the semi-finals of the Radio 2 Young Folk Musician of the Year Awards 2014.
+Irenie also reached the semi-finals of the Radio 2 Young Folk Musician of the Year Awards.

 A rose by any other name might smell as sweet but would she sound as stonkingly brilliant as new LN fave, Irenie Rose?
 I should coco!
 As the late spring evening grew in, Irenie serenaded us with her songs of her home island, Lewis (flat and no trees, apparently – pure poetry), and love’s labours lost.
 If your sense of humour is of a certain warped persuasion then Irenie’s banter is worth the admission alone.
 When is a chocolate peanut not a chocolate peanut?
 Go see Irenie and find out.
 Lovely guitar picking and sweet vocals combined with the best use of loop pedal you’ll see anywhere.
 Not every rose has its thorn, it would seem.
 Brill!